2021–22 EFL Championship: Scoring

 Aleksandar Mitrović won The Golden Boot this season, breaking the record for the most goals scored in a Championship season, with 43 goals.
 Mitrović also scored the most hat–tricks in the league, with three to his name, helping his club Fulham to the league title and an immediate Premier League return.
-Mitrović was rewarded for his sensational season by being named The Championship Player of the Season.
+Mitrović was rewarded by being named The Championship Player of the Season.